jishan484/goDrive/Routes.md

 User-story: #5
 []: # File share process
 -> Users with `USER_L2` permission can share files with other users.
 Users can also unshare files with other users.
 Users can also view the shared files.

+user-story: #6
+[]: # User stats process
+-> Users with `USER_L1` permission can view the user stats.
+User stats include the total number of files uploaded by the user , total number of files shared by the user , total number of files downloaded by the user, total file size grouped by fileType
+-> Users with `USER_L2` permission can view all the user stats as mentioned above, and also the total number of files shared with other users.